Late-Term Pregnancies Linked to Stillbirth, Newborn Death: Study

-How many weeks is it safe to give birth?
+How many weeks late is it safe to give birth?
 A recent study says that longer pregnancies have a higher risk of stillbirth and newborn death...

 “How many weeks is it safe to give birth?” is a concern that many pregnant women usually have.
 Now, a recent study has found out that longer pregnancies (pregnancies that continued 41 weeks or longer) have a higher risk of stillbirth and newborn deaths than women who deliver by 37 weeks’ gestation.